svc-bi-concepts/test-mkdocs/docs/fivetran-setup.md

     ![Fivetran Email Verification](./assets/screenshots/ftSetup/ftSetup2.png)

-3. Verify your email via the confirmation link your received in your inbox - **Verify my email**.
+3. Verify your email via the confirmation link you received in your inbox - **Verify my email**.

     ![Fivetran Email Verification](./assets/screenshots/ftSetup/ftSetup3.png)

 4. After email verification, complete the form with your username and password.
-Also agreed to Fivetran's terms and conditions.
+Also, agree to Fivetran's terms and conditions.
 Click **Get Started**.

     ![Fivetran Email Verification](./assets/screenshots/ftSetup/ftSetup4.png)